Support for survivors can be essential in their ability to recover. Here are some suggestions for how to help.

 - Provide feedback to the Title IX Coordinator about the process.
 The office encourages all parties involved to provide feedback on their experience so that the process can continue to improve.

 - Know your limits.
 Sometimes you may have to decline a student's request for a variety of reasons.
-By telling the student you're unable to be an adviser, you are ultimately helping them find someone who can best meet their needs.
+By telling the student you're unable to be an advisor, you are ultimately helping them find someone who can best meet their needs.